Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YugaByteDB.md

 # Example: Benchmark YugabyteDB

-This differs from the default behaviour of bexhoma, since we benchmark **a DBMS, that is not managed by bexhoma, but exists in the Kubernetes cluster in the same namespace**.
+This differs from the default behaviour of bexhoma, since we benchmark **a distributed DBMS, that is not managed by bexhoma, but exists in the Kubernetes cluster in the same namespace**.

 <img src="https://raw.githubusercontent.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/master/docs/workflow-sketch-simple.png"/>

-**The results are not official benchmark results.
-The exact performance depends on a collection of parameters.
-The purpose of this example is to illustrate the usage of bexhoma and to show how to evaluate results.**

 Important implications of this:
 * Bexhoma does neither start nor stop the DBMS.